semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 ```

 ### Adding checksum validation
-To verify that the job downloads the correct Python script securely, check the integrity with a checksum such as SHA 256 code.
+During CI job and to verify that the job downloads the correct Python script securely, check the integrity with a checksum such as SHA 256 code.
 It prevents tampered scripts from executing.

 ```
     - echo $IMPORT_SEMGREP_TO_DEFECTDOJO_SHA_CHECKSUM > sha-import-dd.tmp